 The Group tests annually whether goodwill has suffered any impairment in accordance with the accounting policy stated in note 2.17.
 The recoverable amounts of CGUs have been determined based on value-in-use calculations.
-These calculations require the use of estimates and assumptions as stated in note 22.
-These estimates and assumptions relate to future events and circumstances and the actual results may vary and may cause a material adjustment to the carrying amount of goodwill within the next financial year.
-As at 31 March 2021, the net carrying amount of goodwill is HK\$22,918,000 (2020: HK\$22,918,000).
-No impairment was provided during the years ended 31 March 2021 and 2020.
+These calculations require the use of estimates and assumptions.
+In the process of estimating expected future cash flows management makes assumptions about future revenue and profits.
+These assumptions relate to future events and circumstances and the actual results may vary and may cause a material adjustment to the carrying amount of goodwill within the next financial year.
+As at 31 March 2022, the net carrying amount of goodwill is HK\$22,918,000 (2021: HK\$22,918,000).
+No impairment was provided during the years ended 31 March 2022 and 2021.
+Details of the estimates of the recoverable amounts of CGUs containing goodwill are disclosed in note 21.